 Risk identification is also an important tool in preventive environment, health and safety (EHS) efforts, and the Senior Vice President EHS ensures the systematic, continuous follow-up of this work.
-All companies and businesses must prepare risk analyses and regularly update them.
-Orkla follows up on the risk analyses by means of internal EHS audits.
+All companies and businesses report their ten main EHS risk factors and associated risk mitigation measures as part of the annual reporting process.

 As part of the Group’s internal control system, Orkla has an Internal Audit Department.
 The responsibilities of the Group’s Internal Audit Department are as follows:

 There is systematic focus on business ethics and corporate responsibility at Orkla.
 Reference is made to the separate statement on Corporate Responsibility at Orkla, see Orkla’s Sustainability Report below.